mongodb/mongo-cxx-driver/etc/releasing.md

 cmake --build build --target doxygen-latest
 ```

 Verify that the `build/docs/api/mongocxx-X.Y.Z` directory is present and populated.
+Verify the resulting API doc looks as expected.

+Remove all contents of `build/docs/api` before running the next commands.

+> [!IMPORTANT]
+> Remove all contents of `build/docs/api` before running the next commands.

 Generate and deploy the updated documentation to GitHub pages by building the `hugo-deploy` and `doxygen-deploy` targets: